Our Mission

 Will Congress Honor Them?

-HR 1372: The American Patriots of WWII through Service with the Canadian and British Armed Forces Gold Medal Act of 2023 was introduced on March 3, 2023 by Congresswoman Abigail Spanberger (VA-07).
+The American Patriots of WWII through Service with the Canadian and British Armed Forces Gold Medal Act of 2025 was introduced on June 6, 2025 by Congressman Eugene Vindman (VA-07).
 When signed into law, it will authorize a gold medal for all United States nationals who voluntarily joined the Canadian and British Armed Forces and their supporting entities during World War II, in recognition of their dedicated service.
 The bill was referred to the Committee on Financial Services and the Committee on House Administration.
-However, the Speaker of the House will not put the bill on the calendar for consideration until it has 218 co-sponsors.

 To find the contact information for your congressional representative, click Who Is My Representative?